Jesulonimi21/Aepp-java-sdk-tutorials/making-Aewallet-transactions-on-android.md

    keyPairService=KeyPairServiceFactory().service
  ```
  ## Creating a Keypair
+ We will cover two ways to create a KeyPair object, the first is creating a Keypair using a Mnemonic String and the other is creating a  KeyPair without a mnemonic string.
+### Creating A Keypair With A Mnemonic String
  lets create a function called ``createAccountFromMnemonic`` that will create a keypair
  ```kotlin
    fun createAeAccountFromMnemonic(){